-- 3.33 The Lord Chancellor has implemented the European Directive on Legal Aid [13385/02].
-This Directive applies to 'cross-border' disputes which are cases where one party to proceedings in England and Wales, resides outside of that area.
-Article 7 of the Directive stipulates that legal aid should cover the following costs directly related to the cross-border nature of the dispute: - "(a) interpretation; - (a) translation of the documents required by the Court ...which are necessary for the resolution of the case; and - (b) travel costs to be borne by the applicant where the physical presence of the persons concerned with the presentation of the case is required ...and cannot be heard to the satisfaction of the Court by any other means." - 3.34 In terms of travelling costs, the test is the same as set out in paragraph 3.27 in that the client's presence at Court must be necessary in order to make or keep the case viable. - 3.35 In a cross-border dispute, the costs of travelling to experts will be subject to the test in Eccleston (i) see paragraph 3.27, except that the Agency will not require impecuniosity to be shown. - 3.36 Articles 7(a) and (b) of the Directive provide a safety net for the payment of interpretation or translation costs.
+- 3.34 Article 7 of the Directive stipulates that legal aid should cover the following costs directly related to the cross-border nature of the dispute: - "(a) interpretation; - (a) translation of the documents required by the Court ...which are necessary for the resolution of the case; and - (b) travel costs to be borne by the applicant where the physical presence of the persons concerned with the presentation of the case is required ...and cannot be heard to the satisfaction of the Court by any other means." - 3.35 In terms of travelling costs, the test is the same as set out in paragraph 3.27 in that the client's presence at Court must be necessary in order to make or keep the case viable. - 3.36 In a cross-border dispute, the costs of travelling to experts will be subject to the test in Eccleston (i) see paragraph 3.27, except that the Agency will not require impecuniosity to be shown. - 3.37 Articles 7(a) and (b) of the Directive provide a safety net for the payment of interpretation or translation costs.
 Where proceedings are initiated by public bodies it is a matter of human rights that the documentation of the proceedings are in a language the recipient will understand.
 In such cases, it would be reasonable to expect the public body to provide translated documents.
 In all other circumstances the Lord Chancellor will meet the translation/interpretation expenses where necessary and subject to reasonableness in amount.